MarcL/markdown-to-mailchimp/README.md

-# markdown-to-mailchimp
+# Markdown To Mailchimp

-Test project to create Mailchimp newsletters using Markdown
+> Test project to create Mailchimp newsletters using Markdown